close

 • Have you participated in any company-sponsored programs or volunteer events?

 “My name is Beth, and I am a recent graduate from The Art Institute with a BFA in Interior Design.
-I recently volunteered at the Applied Arts Expo and worked with your assistant Head of Residential Design And Aesthetics.
+I recently volunteered at the Applied Arts Expo and worked with your Head of Residential Design And Aesthetics.
 They informed me that you had an opening for an interior designer trainee, and encouraged me to apply.
-I believe I would be a great fit, and I’m excited to share my qualifications.”
+I would be a great fit, and I’m excited to share my qualifications.”

-Don’t Be Too Formal
+4. Don’t Be Too Formal

-Inexperienced job seekers often make the mistake of writing in an overly-formal, stilted style.
+Inexperienced job seekers often make the mistake of writing in an overly formal, stilted style.
 That’s seldom necessary and can work against you.
 If you’re seeking a job in an environment that’s fun and laid-back, words like ‘whom’ and ‘therefore’ can be off-putting.
-Just like your interview attire, keep your letter business casual.
-That is more formal than when you speak to your friends, but not like you are holding court with royalty.

 Final Tip: Be Sincere